Suddenly there are sprinkles of colour everywhere…This week I literally have a mishmash of March flowerings from our garden and a neighbour’s.

 I always think Crocus look happy – like smiles scattered in the grass.
 So here are some yellow smiles as well as purple ones peeking out of a garden path.

-Somewhere in the last couple of days I saw these pink evening primroses.
+Somewhere in the last couple of days I saw these pink primroses.
 I had a wander this morning to see if I could find them again but to no avail.

 Snowdrops are everywhere still.